contiv/vpp/docs/dev-guide/POLICIES.md

 Again, the actual implementation is parametrized allowing to choose the direction for which the global table should be build for:
  1. ingress rules of locally deployed pods -> single egress global table: used by ACL
  2. egress rules of locally deployed pods -> single ingress global table: used by VPPTCP

 With these transformations, the order at which the rules can be applied is more strict than when they originally arrived from the configurator - the order between PERMIT and DENY rules now matters.
-The renderer which applies the rules for the destination network stack has now only 2 valid options of ordering:
+The renderer which applies the rules for the destination network stack has now only two valid options of ordering:
  1. Apply the rules in the exact same order as returned by the Cache for each table.
     Used by the ACL Renderer.
  2. Apply more-specific rule before less-specific ones, i.e. the *longest prefix match* algorithm.
     Used by the VPPTCP Renderer.

 #### Renderer cache